-Selling Ice Coolers to Eskimos Using the Mind Mapping Creativity Technique
+Selling Ice Coolers to Eskimos Using Creativity (The Ultimate Selling Skill)

-The final step to sell ice coolers to Eskimos is to look back and forth between the two mind maps that you have created, and you look for connections between the “circles.”
+The final step to selling ice coolers to Eskimos is to look back and forth between the two mind maps that you have created, and you look for connections between the circles.

-For example, the connection between “Thawed Food” on the Eskimo map and “Keeps Warm” on the Cooler map can lead you to Ice Coolers keep Eskimo food from freezing solid (in the 50 below temperatures).
+For example, the connection between “Frozen” food on the Eskimo map and “Keeps Warm” on the Ice Cooler map leads you to an ice cooler keeps an Eskimo’s food from freezing solid (in the 50 below temperatures).

-The connection between “Polar Bears” on the Eskimo map and “Contains Smells” on the Cooler map can lead you to Ice Coolers contain the smell of Eskimo food, and it stops polar bears from being attracted to Eskimos.
+The connection between “Polar Bears” on the Eskimo map and “Seals in Smells” on the Ice Cooler map leads you to an ice cooler contains the smell of an Eskimo’s food (smelly fish), and therefore stops polar bears from being attracted (guess who is coming to dinner) to Eskimos.